tarwn/lessthandot-hugo/blogs/content/posts/2012-03-06-merge-replication-com-based-resolver.md

 **Conclusion**

 This article shows an exact method to resolve the case when COM interfaces are used with Merge Replication and the SP3 version of replrec.dll is applied to a SQL Server 2008 instance.
 It also shows that the troubleshooting methodologies and 4-step process outlined are critical to coming to a sound and stable solution to any problem.
-These steps and Chapter 1 from “[Troubleshooting SQL Server – A Guide for the Accidental DBA][1]” may be directed to other steps to resolve SQL Server problems, but they truly can be used with any administration event where a problem requires a step-by-stp process to find a resolution.
+These steps and Chapter 1 from "[Troubleshooting SQL Server – A Guide for the Accidental DBA][1]" may be directed to other steps to resolve SQL Server problems, but they truly can be used with any administration event where a problem requires a step-by-stp process to find a resolution.
 The resolution is then well documented and put in place to allow further transactions to continue as the business needs them.

  [1]: http://www.simple-talk.com/books/sql-books/troubleshooting-sql-server-a-guide-for-the-accidental-dba/
  [2]: http://www.replicationanswers.com/CustomResolver.asp